• Skip to primary navigation

 • All purpose flour- This type of flour gives the cookies their hearty texture.
 Make sure to measure it correctly or in grams with a kitchen scale.

 • Baking powder & baking soda- These two leaveners work together to make the cookie dough rise and spread as it bakes.
-Make sure that both are fresh and not expired or dry.
-Also be careful to not mix up the measurements of the two since baking soda is way stronger than baking powder!
+Be careful to not mix up the measurements of the two since baking soda is way stronger than baking powder!

 • Chocolate chips- For the regular and mini chocolate chips, I used semi-sweet chocolate.
 Feel free to use whatever chocolate you prefer, like white, milk, bittersweet, or dark chocolate.
 You can also use a chopped chocolate bar or chocolate chunks.